Lessons

 • Exam preparation (ABRSM or alternatives), when desired

-My teaching style is supportive but structured — I believe learning the piano should feel inspiring, not intimidating.
-Students are encouraged to bring in pieces they love, while I introduce new music to keep things fresh and challenging.
-Above all, I want lessons to be something you look forward to each week.
+My teaching style is supportive but structured – I believe learning the piano should feel inspiring, not intimidating.
+Students are encouraged to bring in pieces they love, while I introduce new music to keep things fresh and work on essential techniques.
+Above all, I want lessons to be enjoyable and rewarding.

 piano, boy, playing, learning, piano lesson, child playing piano, instrument, music, pianist, brown music, brown learning, brown piano, piano, piano, piano, piano, piano